 Director Mann truly excelled in this genre and is thrice represented on this list, as well as directing numerous Top Ten Western runner ups.
 His westerns are distinguished by psychological undercurrents that stir beneath his stories' figures and within the events themselves.
 This palpable motivational force captivates our attention while elevating the characters' dramatic purpose.

 The tale begins with our protagonist Will Lockhart (James Stewart) transporting supplies.
-He's also seeking the person(s) responsible for selling repeating rifles to Apaches, used to wipe out a garrison of soldiers - his younger brother amongst them.
+He's also seeking the person(s) responsible for selling repeating rifles to Apaches, used to wipe out a garrison of soldiers - his younger brother among them.
 Running afoul of Dave Waggonman (Alex Nicol), and his cattle baron father Alec (Donald Crisp), Lockhart reluctantly accepts employment by rival Kate Canady (Aliene MacMahon).
 It's in the depiction of the Waggonman family where the drama really kicks into high gear, with outsider Lockhart becoming the catalyst for a "King Lear" type of sub-plot.
 Alec has an intense emotional dependency on his impetuous and morally bankrupt son Dave.
-This not only compromises Alec's values, but creates conflicted concerns over his ranch foreman Vic Hansbro (Arthur Kennedy), whom he unfairly holds responsible for Dave's increasingly irresponsible actions.
-Alec would like to consider Vic a son, but cannot seem to reconcile these feelings with his stronger ties to Dave.
+This not only compromises Alec's values, but creates conflicted concerns over his ranch foreman Vic Hansbro (Arthur Kennedy) whom he unfairly holds responsible for Dave's increasingly irresponsible actions.
+Alec would like to consider Vic a son but cannot seem to reconcile these feelings with his stronger ties to Dave.
 There's also Barbara Waggonman (Cathy O'Donnell), the independently minded niece of Alec, for whom Lockhart develops feelings although she is already promised to Vic.

 A unique trait of the Anthony Mann/James Stewart westerns (of which this was the last) are the mentally troubled characters that Stewart inhabits.
 Far from heroic (as one might expect from a Randolph Scott or John Wayne role) they come across as flawed, stubborn and emotionally conflicted.
-At this story's conclusion, Lockart will find the answer surrounding his brother's death and finally choose between an act of vengeance, being what he wants, or to 'let it go' being who he is.
+At this story's conclusion, Lockart will find the answer surrounding his brother's death and finally choose between an act of vengeance, being what he wants, or to 'let it go', being who he is.
 His and the other richly drawn characters' choices will provide much food for thought, long after this hard-hitting drama ends.

 #6.
 Red River (1948, U.S.A.)